joendres/nextcloud-filelink/README.md

 #### Download passwords

-**If you use download passwords, _never_ put them into an email, but give them to the recipient via a separate, secure channel eg a messenger or a telefone call.**
+**If you use download passwords, _never_ put them into an email, but give them to the recipient via a separate, secure channel eg a messenger or a telephone call.**

 Why?
 As a security measure the generated download links contain a long, almost